Central Park Mall in fall in NYC.

 In Greenwich Village, Minetta Street is lined with 19th-century architecture and has a curve because of an underground stream shaping its bend.

+There is a lot of notable history here, too.
 Its chronology runs from being Dutch farmland to becoming a home for freed blacks to turning into a (no longer) rough and rowdy area.

 Also, what is now a Mexican restaurant on Minetta had been known as Fat Black Pussycat, where Bob Dylan wrote “Blowin’ in the Wind.”

-Harlem’s Convent Avenue showcases homes linked to Duke Ellington and Cab Calloway, while Brooklyn Heights’ Cranberry Street had screen time in Moonstruck.
+Finally, Harlem’s Convent Avenue showcases homes linked to Duke Ellington and Cab Calloway, while Brooklyn Heights’ Cranberry Street had screen time in Moonstruck.

-6. Head to a beer hall for Oktoberfest
+7. Head to a beer hall for Oktoberfest

 Raise a glass in NYC to this German tradition by ordering some bratwurst or schnitzel and a stein.

-7. Explore NYC eateries with seasonal fall decor
+8. Explore NYC eateries with seasonal fall decor

-A fun way to celebrate autumn in NYC is by eating and drinking at local establishments with festive decor.
+A fun way to celebrate autumn in NYC is eating and drinking at local establishments with festive decor.

 Sister restaurants Lillie’s Victorian, Oscar Wilde, and Papillon always go all-out every season with their over-the-top decorations.

 Additionally, SERRA by Birreria is a greenhouse-inspired rooftop with beautiful seasonal floral displays.
-Also, if you’re looking to celebrate your birthday in New York, this is a top pick, not just for the ambiance but also the delicious food!

 Visiting the New York Botanical Garden during fall in New York City